YSEALI-ACYPL-USINDO PROFESSIONAL FELLOWS PROGRAM

 As its in-country partner, USINDO facilitates exchanges for American and Indonesian political, policy, and community leaders to expand their network and to develop their skills.

-Call for Applications: YSEALI Professional Fellows Program Spring 2018
+Call for Applications: YSEALI Professional Fellows Program Fall 2018

 - Must be a citizen of Indonesia, Brunei, Cambodia, Laos, Myanmar, Malaysia, Philippines, Singapore, Vietnam or Thailand and have a professional background and project related to the legislative process and governance